Neverlow512/epifania/README.md

 - Try restarting ADB via the UI or: `adb kill-server && adb start-server`

 **Frida Installation Fails:**
-- Select the correct architecture first before choosing a version
+- Select the correct architecture for your device before choosing a version
 - Verify device has sufficient storage space
 - Check that device has root access (for system-level installation)
 - Ensure selected architecture matches device architecture